 And that sense of incompleteness causes the mind to look for other things in the hope of becoming complete.

-It's a big problem.
-Which makes us waste a lot of energy.
+It’s a big problem, making us waste a lot of energy.

 What do you know about meditation?

-Probably, you might be having images of people sitting in a certain posture and chanting mantras.
+Probably, you might be having images of people sitting in a specific posture and chanting mantras.